-- Great discounts: Farm Bureau offers discounts and benefits for drivers with multiple cars, good students, drivers that are claim-free and more.
+Great discounts: Farm Bureau offers discounts and benefits for drivers with multiple cars, good students, drivers that are claim-free and more.

-- Coverage for a variety of vehicles: In addition to cars, they also offer coverage for vans, RVs and motorcycles.
+Coverage for a variety of vehicles: In addition to cars, they also offer coverage for vans, RVs and motorcycles.

-- Roadside assistance: Farm Bureau offers emergency roadside assistance in the event of an unexpected accident or breakdown.
+Roadside assistance: Farm Bureau offers emergency roadside assistance in the event of an unexpected accident or breakdown.

-- Members app: Being a member gives you access to many discounts and perks, and you can manage these through their easy-to-use mobile app.
+Members app: Being a member gives you access to many discounts and perks, and you can manage these through their easy-to-use mobile app.

-- Best for Drivers with multiple cars and drivers with cars in poor condition.
+Best for: Drivers with multiple cars and drivers with cars in poor condition.

-Farm Bureau Auto Insurance Company Profile
+Farm Bureau Auto Insurance Company Information